-When you connect the Disk Array to the Host computer, You should press the Push-button ON/OFF Power Supply Switch on the front panel.
-It will turn the Disk Array on and the Self-Test will be started automatically.
+When you connect the Disk Array to the Host computer, You should press the ON/OFF Power Supply Switch on both of the power supply Hot-Swap units and the Main Switch.
+It will turn the Disk Array system on and the Self-Test will be started automatically.